altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 - how much work is required to add a new datatype,
 - and serialization performance.

-If you find yourself realising you have picked “the wrong” serialization format,
+If you find yourself realising you have picked "the wrong" serialization format,
 - it is always possible to change the format used for storing new events,
 - however you would have to keep the old deserialization code in order to be able to replay events
 - that were persisted using the old serialization scheme.
-- It is possible to “rebuild” an event-log from one serialization format to another one,
+- It is possible to "rebuild" an event-log from one serialization format to another one,
 - however it may be a more involved process if you need to perform this on a live system.

 Binary serialization formats that we have seen work well for long-lived applications include the very flexible IDL based: